TIBCOSoftware/snappydata/docs/reference/inbuilt/dump-stacks.md

 Statement executed.
 ```

-See <a href="../store_commands/store-print-stacks.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC" class="xref" title="Prints a stack dump of SnappyData member processes.">print-stacks</a> for an example of the partial thread stack output.
+See [print-stacks](../snappy_shell_reference/store-print-stacks.md) for an example of the partial thread stack output.